hamidatb/MinMax-TicTacToe-Player/README.md

 # Tic Tac Toe Player

-Welcome to the Tic Tac Toe Player project!
+Welcome to my AI Tic Tac Toe Player project!
 This project implements the classic game of Tic Tac Toe using the minimax algorithm to create an unbeatable AI opponent.
-This README provides an overview of the project, setup instructions, and insights into the code.
+This README provides an overview of the project, setup instructions, and insights into my code.

 ## Introduction